Dulwich Prep & Senior: 1885—1893

-Deerfeet was an exception, it was named after Deerfoot.
+Deerfeet was an exception in that it was named after Deerfoot, rather than directly after a tribe.

-The war years (1938–1945)
+In 2024, Dulwich Prep & Senior introduced a new house system based on legendary creatures, in which Chippeway, Deerfeet, Ojibwas and Mohicans became Phoenix, Lamassu, Gryphon and Pegasus respectively.

+1938—1945

 In 1938 headmaster John Leakey established an evacuation camp in the orchard on his father-in-law's land at Coursehorn, near Cranbrook, Kent, where the affiliated Dulwich Cranbrook still is today.
 Due to risk of invasion, the school moved to Betws-y-Coed and stayed there for the rest of the war.

 In 1941, the original site of the school was bombed.

-Growth (1957–present)
+1957—present

 The school became a Charitable Education Trust in 1957.
 Since then the school gained more land and new buildings were built.

-The school celebrated its centenary in 1985 with a Centenary Day on Friday 7th June, 1985.
+The school celebrated its centenary in 1985 with a Centenary Day on Friday 7 June 1985.

-The Hugh Woodcock Music School was opened in 1989, followed by the Betws Building in 1995, a library in 1999, and a sports hall, opened by cricketer and former pupil Derek Underwood in 2008.

 In 2005, a book titled Dulwich and Beyond: A History of Dulwich College Preparatory School written by Neil Smith was published in 2005.
 It covers the complete history of the school at the time of publication.

-A co-ed nursery was opened in 2007 at Gallery Road.

-The school changed its name on 1st September, 2011 to Dulwich Prep London, having been previously called Dulwich College Preparatory School.
-Despite their close proximity and relationship, the school has no official link with Dulwich College, which has its own junior school for students between ages 7 and 13.

-In May 2023, the school announced that it would be opening a senior school, starting with Year 9, in September 2025.

-In 2023, the school introduced Flexi-boarding (boarding only on school weekdays) at 38 Alleyn Park.

 As of September 2024, the school renamed itself Dulwich Prep & Senior for the upcoming senior school.
-They also renamed the tribes into legends.
-Each one of the legends are named after a winged mythical beast.
-Chippeway was renamed Phoenix, Deerfeet became Lamassu, Objiwas became Gryphon and Mohicans became Pegasus.